mfreimueller/uplan/README.md

 Planning tool for University of Vienna's ufind, to filter out courses based on given time constraints.

 This tools is a solution to a problem I have been facing for the last couple of years.
-Instead of painstakingly figuring out which courses fit your schedule and don't overlap, you can use uplan.
+Instead of painstakingly figuring out which courses fit your schedule and don't overlap, you can now use uplan.

-uplan takes a configuration file in JSON format, where you tell your needs:
+uplan takes a configuration file in JSON format, where you write down your needs:

 ```
 {